-The SEEDs program provides Bay Area high school juniors with a unique opportunity to begin exploring engineering in hopes for fostering a future engineering study.
+The SEEDs program provides Bay Area high school sophomores and juniors with a unique opportunity to begin exploring engineering in hopes for fostering future engineering study.
 Participants come to the Santa Clara University campus on three Saturdays in April to attend workshops providing an introduction to various engineering disciplines.
 Topics will include: Bioengineering, Civil Engineering, Computer Science & Engineering, Electrical Engineering, Mechanical Engineering, and Web Design & Engineering.
 All workshops are introductory in nature and will include a mixture of lecture presentations and hands-on experiences facilitated by Santa Clara University professors.
 Participants will attend each workshop offered to be provided with a broad understanding of various engineering disciplines and careers.
 All workshops will be held in the School of Engineering facilities.

 Please note that students will only be able to participate in one of our high school engineering programs (SEEDs or SES), as the academic content of both programs is very similar.
 Information on the Summer Engineering Seminar (SES) can be found here.

-SEEDs is sponsored by the School of Engineering and local industry, which enables us to offer the program at no cost to students who are accepted into the program.
+SEEDs is sponsored by the School of Engineering and local industry, which enables us to offer the program at no cost to students who are accepted.
 Lunch and all necessary supplies are provided to students.
 Attendees are responsible for their own transportation to and from campus.